Colt ring lever rifles: Reception and use

-Colt capitalized on Harney's testimony to produce a report featuring the endorsement and various statistics about the Ring Lever rifles.
-Endorsements for Colt's Ring Lever rifles came from other sources as well, including First Sergeant P. W. Henry of Harney's second dragoons who drilled soldiers in the use of the revolving rifles.
+Colt capitalized on Harney's testimony to produce a report featuring the endorsement and various statistics about the ring lever rifles.
+Endorsements for Colt's ring lever rifles came from other sources as well, including First Sergeant P. W. Henry of Harney's second dragoons who drilled soldiers in the use of the revolving rifles.
 Henry claimed that when "passing through Indian country, I always felt myself safer with one of your rifles in my hands, than if I was attended by a body of ten or fifteen men armed with the common musket or carbine."
-In spite of the personal endorsements Colt gathered, he received no more contracts for Ring Lever rifles from the U.S. Army.
-In 1839, however, after difficulty in selling arms to state governments, 100 Ring Lever rifles were ordered by the Texas Navy.
+In spite of the personal endorsements Colt gathered, he received no more contracts for ring lever rifles from the U.S. Army.
+In 1839, however, after difficulty in selling arms to state governments, 100 ring lever rifles were ordered by the Texas Navy.

-Aside from military use, Florida presented another market for Colt's Ring Lever rifles in 1840.
-In a letter from Charles Downing, Delegate to Congress from the Florida Territory, to Waddy Thompson, chairman of the U.S. House of Representatives' Committee on Military Affairs, Downing requested the procurement of 500 Colt Ring Lever rifles for distribution to frontier settlers in Florida.
+Aside from military use, Florida presented another market for Colt's ring lever rifles in 1840.
+In a letter from Charles Downing, Delegate to Congress from the Florida Territory, to Waddy Thompson, chairman of the U.S. House of Representatives' Committee on Military Affairs, Downing requested the procurement of 500 Colt ring lever rifles for distribution to frontier settlers in Florida.
 Downing recognized the advantage of Colt's ten-shot rifles, and desired to arm settlers with these rifles in order that they may effectively defend themselves and their families against attacks by the Seminoles.
 In his letter, Downing states that "no man in Florida is safe in his own house" and that military protection by the U.S. Army was ineffective.
-In Downing's opinion, Colt's Ring Lever rifles were the solution, as they were "superior to twenty ordinary rifles" (with an extra ten-shot cylinder) and "superior to ten men" armed with conventional weapons.
-The price given for the 500 rifles was between $40 to $45 each, or a total of around $20,000.
-It is clear that Downing refers to Colt's Ring Lever rifles, as these were Colt's only models featuring ten-shot cylinders, and it is most likely that these rifles would be Second Model rifles as the letter's 1840 date was within the production range of the Second Model and Downing refers to the rifles as "improved".
+In Downing's opinion, Colt's ring lever rifles were the solution, as they were "superior to twenty ordinary rifles" (with an extra ten-shot cylinder) and "superior to ten men" armed with conventional weapons.
+The price given for the 500 rifles was between $40 and $45 each, or a total of around $20,000.
+It is clear that Downing refers to Colt's ring lever rifles, as these were Colt's only models featuring ten-shot cylinders, and it is most likely that these rifles would be second model rifles as the letter's 1840 date was within the production range of the second model and Downing refers to the rifles as "improved".
 Although such a transaction would represent significant business for Colt, it appears that the House of Representatives took no action on this proposal, as documents do not mention a purchase of this magnitude by the U.S. Government.